TypeCellOS/TypeCell/docs/interactive-introduction.md

 ```

 We have now stored the number of dry & wet food required (we exported variables `dryFoodToPrepare` and `wetFoodToPrepare`).
-Normally, the output of the cell would display those variables, but here we show it in
-a more user-friendly way using React & JSX.
+We also visualize them nicely with a friendly message and emojis using React & JSX.
 See the default `export` at the end of the cell above.

 <small>React?
 JSX?
 What's this now?
 React is a Javascript framework that's used